semik/CZERTAINLY-Perl/README.md

 # NAME

-WWW::OpenAPIClient::Role - a Moose role for the CZERTAINLY Core API
+CZERTAINLY::Role - a Moose role for the CZERTAINLY Core API

 REST API for CZERTAINLY Core